|Guide||♦||9 Triplogs||0 Topics|

 Three routes to access the Sierra Ancha- Moody Point TR#140 Salado Cliff Dwelling/Ruins Site:

-1) The north Moody Point TR/TH access via FR487-Workman's Creek Road;
+1) North - Moody Point TR/TH access via FR487-Workman's Creek Road

-2) The south Moody Point TR/TH access via the Leisure TH on FR203-Cherry Creek Road;
+2) South - Moody Point TR/TH access via the Leisure TH on FR203-Cherry Creek Road

-3) The west Deep Creek TR/TH access via the Bull Canyon TH at the barricaded end of FR203A;
+3) West - Deep Creek TR/TH access via the Bull Canyon TH at the barricaded end of FR203A

-Having now hiked all three of these routes I am convinced that there is no easy way to reach this ancient(~700 year old) Salado Indian Ruins Site without a lot of effort (hiking miles with AEG, trail overgrowth, and needed route finding skills).
-However, I do now believe that this 3rd west access route via the Deep Creek TR/TH offers the best all around option.
-This route offers less driving miles than the Workman's Creek access, a much more scenic, remote driving route than the Leisure TH access, and with less needed route finding skills than both the Workman's Creek and Leisure TH options.
+Having now hiked all three of these routes, I am convinced that there is no easy way to reach this ancient(~700 years old) Salado Indian Ruins Site without a lot of effort (hiking miles with AEG, trail overgrowth, and needed route-finding skills).
+However, I believe that this 3rd west access route via the Deep Creek TR/TH offers the best all-around option.
+This route provides less driving miles than the Workman's Creek access, a much more scenic, remote driving route than the Leisure TH access, and with less needed route-finding skills than both the Workman's Creek and Leisure TH options.

 OK, it is time to boogie back the way you came in!
-I hate to remind you, but when you complete this total 12.8ml hike you will have only done +722ft elevation gain but you will have clocked +3927ft AEG..how could that be?
-On the hike back, your body will confirm it..
+I hate to remind you, but when you complete this total 12.8mi hike, you will have only completed +722ft elevation gain, but you will have clocked +3927ft AEG..how could that be?
+On the hike back, your body will confirm it.
 Another amAZing day! (-: